Fiserv/Commerce-Hub/docs/Resources/API-Documents/Device-Management/DT-Cloud-BIN-Guide.md

 # POS Decision Table: Cloud BIN Integration Guide

 Commerce Hub's Cloud BIN Service will decrypt the [encrypted card data](?path=docs/In-Person/Integrations/Encrypted-PIN-Pad.md) and provide a response back to the point-of-sale *(POS)* application including the card data in the clear *(unencrypted)*.
-This data may be returned in the `cardDetails` object as `additionalCardData` and the `primaryCardData`.
+This data may be returned in the `cardDetails` object as `primaryCardData` and the `additionalCardData`.
 This information can be used by a POS device to take preemptive actions on accounts being presented for transactions.

 The Cloud BIN Service can be setup to receive the following information: